CodeNarc/CodeNarc/docs/codenarc-rules-unnecessary.md

 Checks for explicit calls to setter methods which can, for the most part, be replaced by assignment to property.
 A setter is defined as a method call that matches set[A-Z] but not set[A-Z][A-Z] such as setURL().
 Setters take one method argument.
 Setter calls within an expression are ignored.
+Calls to static setter methods within the same class are ignored.

 These bits of code produce violations: